blackCauldron7/gen-v-style-sprites/README.md

 # Naming Scheme

-NationalDexNumber_gender_orientation
+nationalDexNumber_gender_orientation

-- gender only applicable if the sprites are different for different genders
+- gender only applicable if the sprites are different for different genders male is "m" and female is "f"
 - orientation only applies if the orientation is back sprite and is denoted by a "b"

 # Script